frsyuki/spread/README.md

 In this guide, you will install all systems on /opt/local/spread directory.

-First, install folowing packages using the package management system.
+First, install folowing packages using the package management system:

   - gcc-g++ &gt;= 4.1
-  - openssl-devel (or libssl-dev) to build ruby
+  - openssl-devel (or libssl-dev) to build Ruby
-  - zlib-devel (or zlib1g-dev) to build ruby
+  - zlib-devel (or zlib1g-dev) to build Ruby
-  - readline-devel (or libreadline6-dev) to build ruby
+  - readline-devel (or libreadline6-dev) to build Ruby
+  - tokyocabinet (or libtokyocabinet-dev) to build Tokyo Tyrant

-Following guide installs SpreadOSD on /opt/local/spread.
+Following procedure installs Ruby and SpreadOSD:

     # Installs ruby-1.9 into /opt/local/spread
     $ wget ftp://ftp.ruby-lang.org/pub/ruby/1.9/ruby-1.9.2-p0.tar.bz2